Azuriom/azuriom.com/content/en/docs/api-auth.md

 ##### Response

-Empty response, with `2xx` status code.
+Empty response, with `2xx` status code on success.